yuqitanyq/tp/docs/DeveloperGuide.md

 2. LibTask closes.

   Use case ends.

 ### UC15: Clear database of all Patron's and Book's

 **MSS**

-1. User requests to clear database
+1. User requests to clear all patrons and books.

-2. LibTask clears the database.
+2. LibTask clears the all patrons and books.

   Use case ends.

-Extension

-* 1a.
-The database is already empty

-    * 1a1.
-LibTask shows an error message

-      Use case ends

 ### UC16: Show previously run commands